jcerda1994/Proyecto_final_1/README.md

 **Data**: We used the datasets of alcohol consumption and life expectancy to see the impact and to observe the alcohol consumption over time

-**ETL**: We processed the data using Pandas, drop null values, duplicates and merged the life expectancy data with the alcohol consumption by country to see if the alcohol consumption have increased over time.
+**ETL**: We processed the data using Pandas, drop null values, duplicates and merged the life expectancy data with the alcohol consumption by country to see if the alcohol consumption have increased over time, and finally get. the data ready for the machine learning model.

 **Analysis**: